Key 7 - Being a Possibilian

 including mathematical language, is never the reality itself.

-that with broader and deeper categories of 'knowing' come ever more
+the position that with broader and deeper categories of 'knowing'

 "If I let go of the familiar,